 Firefox for Android supports add-ons using the same extension system used by all other Gecko-based applications.
-You can use the Add-on SDK or build manually bootstrapped restartless add-ons.
-You can even develop traditional restart-required add-ons, although the other two approaches are preferable.
+You can use WebExtensions, the Add-on SDK or build manually bootstrapped restartless add-ons.
+You can even develop traditional restart-required add-ons, although WebExtensions are preferable.

 Add-ons that work with desktop Firefox do not automatically work in Firefox for Android: